gxwangdi/Leetcode/301-Remove-Invalid-Parentheses/README.md

+Well, just check a posting in discuss,  and get an working answer.

-We need something to identify it is a valid answer, which has valid quotes and max possible length.
+We need something to identify if it is a valid answer, which has valid quotes and max possible length.

 Check substring of S, if S.substring(2), S.substring(1, S.length-1) or S.substring(s.length-3).